halpdesk/go-use/README.md

 ## list of ideas to implement

-* slice.Contains() - check if a slice has a member
-* slice.Remove() - remove members of a slice according to a removal function
 * slice.Unique() - return slice with unique elements only
-* slice.Count() - returns the number of elements
-* slice.Flatten() - flatten any matrix
 * slice.GroupBy() - group any matrix by given key
 * slice.ForEach() - ...
 * sorting functions